-In the financial sector, SIF is committed to ensuring that, within the framework of equivalence procedures, the EU takes account of Switzerland's special position in contractual and economic terms and of its efforts to achieve partial approximation of the relevant legal provisions.
-This should ensure that Swiss providers are offered the possibilities of the equivalences processes under objective and transparent conditions.
-In the tax sector, Switzerland and the EU member states signed a mutual understanding on corporate taxation in 2014.
-It marked the conclusion of the tax dialogue that began in 2012.
-In the understanding, Switzerland undertook to abolish five tax regimes, while the EU member states reaffirmed their intention to abolish any countermeasures taken once the tax regimes had been abolished.
-The tax regimes are to be abolished in the wake of tax proposal 17.
+In the financial sector, SIF is committed to ensuring that, within the framework of equivalence procedures, the EU takes account of both Switzerland's special position in contractual and economic terms and its efforts to achieve partial approximation of the relevant legal provisions.
+This should ensure that Swiss providers are offered the possibilities of equivalence procedures under objective and transparent conditions.
+In the tax area, the agreement between Switzerland and the EU on the automatic exchange of financial account information has been in force since 1 January 2017.
+Moreover, Switzerland and the EU member states signed a mutual understanding on business taxation in 2014.
+In this, Switzerland undertook to abolish five tax regimes, while the EU member states reaffirmed their intention to abolish any countermeasures taken.
+The tax regimes will be abolished as part of the TRAF tax reform on 1 January 2020.

 In the financial sector

 Numerous EU legislative acts in financial market law include provisions which regulate the relationship with third countries.
 These provisions regularly provide for market access and/or reduced prudential requirements if the third country has equivalent regulation (equivalence).
 In its report on financial market policy for a competitive Swiss financial centre, published in 2016, the Federal Council identified precisely these equivalence procedures as an important element for maintaining and improving market access for Swiss providers in the EU area.
 To this end, recognition of the equivalence of Swiss financial market regulation should be achieved with the EU where this makes economic sense.